Zhang Jun (prince): Late reign

 In 339, Zhang Jun transferred some of his authorities to his heir apparent, Zhang Chonghua.
 In 340, he offered tribute to Shi Hu, but in his petition he used arrogant words.
 Shi Hu was angered and wanted to kill his messenger, but Shi Hu's official Shi Pu (石璞) was able to persuade him to overlook Zhang Jun's arrogance.

 In 344, a battle between Former Liang and Later Zhao forces was mentioned, perhaps indicating that the relationship was not as peaceful as before.

 In early 346, Zhang Jun attacked the Xiyu kingdom Yanqi (焉耆, in modern Bayin'gholin Mongol Autonomous Prefecture, Xinjiang), and Yanqui submitted to him.
 By this point, he was described as having taken the title Acting Prince of Liang (假涼王) and using styles that were usually reserved for emperors.

 In summer 346, Zhang Jun died, and was succeeded by his heir apparent Zhang Chonghua.

 Era name?

-Most historical sources indicate that Zhang Jun, like his father Zhang Shi and his uncle Zhang Mao, continued to use Emperor Min of Jin's era name Jianxing (both to show continued allegiance to Jin and to distance himself from Emperor Yuan of Jin and his line) but some sources indicate that he changed era name to Taiyuan (太元 tài yuán 324–346).
+Most historical sources indicate that Zhang Jun, like his father Zhang Shi and his uncle Zhang Mao, continued to use Emperor Min of Jin's era name Jianxing (both to show continued allegiance to Jin and to distance himself from Emperor Yuan of Jin and his line of Eastern Jin emperors).
+But, some sources indicate that he instead used the era name Taiyuan (太元 tài yuán 324–346).
 A current theory is that his era name was used internally while the Jianxing era name was used when communicating with other states.